-When all of the sequencing analysis is completed for a case, and upon request from members of the court, a CD containing all of the data for that case may be created to fulfill the request.
+When all of the sequencing analysis is completed for a case, and upon request from members of the court, a CD containing all of the data for that case may be created to fulfill the request

-- Insert a blank CD into the computer, and open the program "Roxio/Creator Home."
-1. Click on the "Data," section and select "Data Disc." - Depending on the specific request, the levels of the disc will be created according to the 2. following:

-CD Main Window
+- Insert a blank CD into the computer, and open the program "Roxio/Creater 1.
+Click on the "Data," section and select "Data Disc." - Depending on the specific request, the levels of the disc will be created according to the following: CD Main Window "Evidence" File Analyzed 3130xl Run Files Analyzed 3130xl data files Sequence Analysis Report Sequencher Evidence Project File "Exemplars" File 2.

-- "Evidence" File

 - "Exemplars" File

+- All analyzed 3130x Bun Files

+- Analyzed 3130xl data file

+- Sequence Analysis Report

+- Sequencher Exemplar Rediect File

-- Ensure that all 3130x1 downs imported from the Analyzed Archive on the network, NOT 3. the superhero archive
+- Ensure that all 3130xl data is imported from the Analyzed Archive on the network, NOT 3. the superhero archive

 To ensure the quality of the disc, it is advisable to copy all of the necessary data to a single location on the local computer that will create the CD.
-Once all of the necessary files have been compiled in this file on the local hard drive, according to the tree structure above, the entire contents of the local file can be added to the CD.
+Once all of the necessary file have been compiled in this file on the local hard drive, according to the tree structure above, the entire contents of the local file can be added to the CD.

-- 4. For the "Volume Label" fill in the casefile number, (eg. FB05-0234). - 5.
-Label the new disk with the casefile number.
-The disk should be delivered to the Quality Assurance Manager for transmittal.
+- Volume Label" fill in the casefile number, (eg. FB05-0234).
+4. For me - el the new disk with the casefile number.
+The disk should be delivered to the Quality 5. ssurance Manager for transmittal.